routerarchitects/OLG-scrumpad/README.md

 ├── README.md
 ├── ucentral-client # uCentral client for OLG
 │   └── README.md
-└── vyos # VyOS Gateway for OLG
+│   └── Dockerfile # Dockerfile to create docker image of ucentral-client from rootfs │   └── rootfs/ # Contains the ucentral-client specific files from which docker image is created └── vyos # VyOS Gateway for OLG
     ├── README.md
     └── vyos_config # The host volume required to mount in VyOS container